syncfusion-content/xamarin-docs/Xamarin/Installation/offline-installer/how-to-install.md

 ## Installing with UI

-The steps below show how to install the Essential Studio®® Xamarin installer.
+The steps below show how to install the Essential Studio® Xamarin installer.

 1. Open the Syncfusion Xamarin offline installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package